demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

+**Notes**: For OnPrem, all the commands use the **WRITE** scope, for Cloud, the required scopes for each command will be mentioned under the name of the command.

 ### jira-issue-get-attachment

 ***
 Download attachments for a specific issue (Will download a file to War Room).

+Scope: `read:jira-work`

 #### Base Command